townsendmusic/code-test-laravel/README.md

 ## Submitting the Test

 The easiest way for all involved to review this test is via GitHub.
-We request that you clone the project and copy the code to your own **private repository**.
+**Important: Do not fork ** as this is a public repository and your submissions will be publically visible.
+We instead request that you clone the project and copy the code to your own **private repository**.

 ```sh
 git clone --depth 1 git@github.com:townsendmusic/code-test.git tm-code-test